SoftwareAG/cumulocity-self-service-certification/docs/endpoints.md

 GET `{{baseUrl}}/service/gateway-certification/NNN` **planned for release 2.0**

   This endpoint will give you all products for a Vendor.

 PUT `{{baseUrl}}/service/gateway-certification/NNN` **planned for release 2.0**

+  This endpoint will update an existing product managed object.

 POST `{{baseUrl}}/service/gateway-certification/product`

   This endpoint will create a new product managed object.
 Body message has to be like:
 ```json
 {
     "vendor_name":"vendor",